FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 >Remember that a player cannot lose more than 8 chips per round; if a player runs out of these chips, they don't have to pay for the shortage.
 {.is-warning}

->If there are two winners, then the leader or the player nearest to the leader's right is declared winner.
+>If there are two winners, then the leader or the player to the leader's right is declared winner.
 The loser only pays the declared winner.
 {.is-info}

->If all three players are tied, then the leader is declared winner.
+>If all players are tied, then the leader is declared winner.
 There will be no scoring settlement.
 {.is-info}

 # End of the Game